 Bernard Hopkins: Celebrating Almost Three Decades of Excellence

-Bernard Hopkins is undeniably my favourite boxer of all time which may in fact explain why I was so reluctant to watch his ‘Final One’.
-The great fighter had proven me wrong before but this just felt a step too far, over two years of inactivity coupled with Joe Smith Jr’s youthful aggression and punching power seemed certain to spell an unfortunate end.
+Bernard Hopkins is undeniably my favourite boxer of all time which may, in fact, explain why I was so reluctant to watch his ‘Final One’.
+The great fighter had proven me wrong before but this just felt a step too far.
+Over two years of inactivity coupled with Joe Smith Jr’s youthful aggression and punching power seemed certain to spell an unfortunate end.
 Fearing what seemed inevitable, I just honestly tried to ignore the fight as it approached, it seemed this story would only end one way.

-Unlike most, in a strange way the greatness of Hopkins’ career starts at the story’s very beginning.
-After spending almost five years in prison, Hopkins made his pro debut in 1988, losing a decision to Clinton Mitchell.
-However, over after a year out of the ring, ‘B-Hop’ returned and would win his next 22 fights before his streak eventually came to an end at the hands of emerging superstar Roy Jones Jr.
+Unlike most, in a strange way, the greatness of Hopkins’ career starts at the story’s very beginning.
+After spending almost five years in prison.
+Hopkins made his pro debut in 1988, losing a decision to Clinton Mitchell.
+However, over after a year out of the ring, ‘B-Hop’ returned and would win his next 22 fights.
+Before his streak eventually came to an end at the hands of emerging superstar Roy Jones Jr.

 With a win over Keith Holmes, Hopkins advanced to the final and claimed the WBC title in the process.
 Unfortunately, Hopkins’ opponent would be the superb undefeated destroyer Felix ‘Tito’ Trinidad.
-Most expected the 36 year old to be outmatched by Trinidad as he surely wasn’t far from a decline.
-Obscene as it may be seem now, Hopkins’ age was a legitimate factor in people’s minds fifteen years ago.
+Most expected the 36-year-old to be outmatched by Trinidad as he surely wasn’t far from a decline.
+Obscene as it may seem now, Hopkins’ age was a legitimate factor in people’s minds fifteen years ago.

 Slowly but surely Hopkins output grew as he began to outclass the great Trinidad.
-Eventually, with the fight already won on the cards, Hopkins closed the show by dramatically finishing his foe in the twelve and final round.
-In celebration the victorious Hopkins dropped to his back, stopping to take in what he had just done.
+Eventually, with the fight already won on the cards.
+Hopkins closed the show by dramatically finishing his foe in the twelve and final round.
+In celebration, the victorious Hopkins dropped to his back.
+Stopping to take in what he had just done.
 Against all odds, Bernard Hopkins had climbed the ranks to solidify his spot as a legendary Middleweight champion.

 There was still greatness left in ‘B-Hop’ though, lots of it in fact.
 The longtime Middleweight champion would next go up to Light Heavyweight and shock many to defeat Antonio Tarver, claiming The Ring title.
-A loss to Joe Calzaghe under two years later seemed to spell the end for Hopkins, but once again the gritty technician refused to wilt and returned to produce a sublime performance, dominating Kelly Pavlik to the surprise of almost all analysts.
+A loss to Joe Calzaghe under two years later seemed to spell the end for Hopkins.
+But once again the gritty technician refused to wilt and returned to produce a sublime performance.
+Dominating Kelly Pavlik to the surprise of almost all analysts.

-Though he was dropped in both the first and third round, Hopkins was good enough in the second half of the fight to earn a draw and in the eyes of many, deserve a victory.
-The fight was close enough that an immediate rematch was sanctioned and Hopkins would take the chance with both hands, clearly outpointing Pascal to become the Light Heavyweight champion.
+Though he was dropped in both the first and third round.
+Hopkins was good enough in the second half of the fight to earn a draw and in the eyes of many, deserve a victory.
+The fight was close enough that an immediate rematch was sanctioned and Hopkins would take the chance with both hands.
+Clearly outpointing Pascal to become the Light Heavyweight champion.

-Hopkins’ reigns would be short lived though as he quickly lost the title to Chad Dawson after a bizarre ‘No Contest’ in their first fight.
-Inexplicably, Hopkins time as an elite fighter was not yet finished as he would next become champion again, soundly outscoring Tavoris Cloud.
+Hopkins’ reigns would be short-lived though as he quickly lost the title to Chad Dawson after a bizarre ‘No Contest’ in their first fight.
+Inexplicably, Hopkins time as an elite fighter was not yet finished.
+As he would next become champion again, soundly outscoring Tavoris Cloud.
 One year later, at the age of 49, Hopkins would incredibly unify his IBF title with the WBA crown by defeating Beibut Shumenov.

 Whether it be the brawling executioner or the slick alien, Bernard Hopkins was simply brilliant and his pursuit of greatness a joy to watch.
 Though he had lost his last fight just as he had his first, for Bernard Hopkins it was everything in the middle that really counted.
-So thank you Bernard Hopkins for almost thirty years of excellence, though your story is almost unexplainable on paper, it at times seemed oh so easy for you.
+So thank you, Bernard Hopkins, for almost thirty years of excellence.
+Though your story is almost unexplainable on paper, it at times seemed oh so easy for you.